Why are my attempts at registering not working?

 I have the prerequisites for a course, but still can't get in.
 What is the problem?

 A: Do you have the right index number?
 Check again to make sure.
 A lot of problems arise from simply trying to use an incorrect index number.

 I took the prerequisite course(s) at another school and the computer does not recognize them.
 How do I register for courses?

 A: Contact the department for a Prerequisite Override.
 This won't guarantee you'll get into the course you'd like, but it will tell the computer that you've met the prerequisite for a course.
 Make sure you send evidence that you've had the prerequisite course(s).
 A transcript will do fine for that purpose.

 It says in the catalog that other lower-level Sociology courses can be used as a substitute for the Introduction to Sociology prerequisite.
 Is this true?

 A: Yes.
 But it is up to the instructor of the particular course to accept other courses as meeting the prerequisite.
-Contact the instructor for permission to use other courses to meet a prerequisite and bring a note from him/her to the Sociology main office to get an override slip.
+Contact the instructor for permission to use other courses to meet a prerequisite and send an email to the department administrator for a prerequisite override.

 Does the department give out special permission?

 A: It is department policy that special permission can only be given by the instructor of the course.
 Special permission numbers are therefore not available in the main department office.